310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 <th>(Although I’d hoped I could save up money through idol work instead… But that’s a little tricky right now.)</th>

-<th>(The previous captain ended up going to the USA as planned, and someone did inherit the Captain role after him, but…)</th>
+<th>(The previous captain ended up going to the US as planned, and someone did inherit the Captain role after him, but…)</th>

 <th>(I don’t want to badmouth one of my own unit mates, but our current captain is the type who just tries to get through by sucking up to people.)</th>